madderlake/WordPress-Headless-SSR-Rest-API/README.md

 # [](#server-side-rendered--code-split-react--WordPress-rest-api---built-by-keen-wip)SSR / React Code Split + WordPress REST API

-This repo is based on a boilerplate for pairing the WP Rest API with a server-side rendered and code-split React client, built by [Keen](https://keen-studio.com).
-I recently resurrected it, updating dependencies and the docker-compose file.
+This repo is based on a [boilerplate](https://github.com/trouble/react-wp-rest) for pairing the WP Rest API with a server-side rendered and code-split React client, built by Keen Studios.
+I recently resurrected it by updating dependencies and adding a new docker-compose file consistent with recent updates.

 I built this out a few years ago to test drive the headless concept and to utilize a page-template-driven approach, which was not easily done at the time in NextJS.